-U.S. FDA Status: Alzheimer's Disease (Phase 3), Mild Cognitive Impairment (Phase 4), (Not Regulated)
+U.S. FDA Status: Alzheimer's Disease (Phase 3), Mild Cognitive Impairment (Phase 4)

 Resveratrol is available as part of a healthy diet or in the form of dietary supplements.
-Epidemiological research has questioned whether the dose achievable through diet has specific health benefits in aging (see May 2014 news story).
+Epidemiological research has questioned whether the dose achievable through diet has specific health benefits in aging (see May 2014 news).
 Resveratrol supplementation achieves higher blood levels, but resveratrol's low brain penetrance may limit its potential to treat Alzheimer's disease.
-Clinicial studies of resveratrol supplementation continue across a range of indications, while proprietary small-molecule derivatives with favorable pharmacokinetic properties are being developed, as well.
+Clinical studies of resveratrol supplementation continue across a range of indications, while proprietary small-molecule derivatives with favorable pharmacokinetic properties are being developed, as well.

 Between 2008 and 2010, a Phase 3 trial at the Veterans Affairs Medical Center in the Bronx, New York, evaluated a one-year course of treatment with a liquid formulation of resveratrol, glucose, and malate in 27 patients with mild to moderate Alzheimer's.
 The primary outcome was change on the ADAS-cog.
 This study is not yet published.

 In 2010, a study at the Charite University Medical Center in Berlin began a Phase 4 study in 330 people with mild cognitive impairment (MCI).
 This trial evaluates resveratrol supplementation as one of six different interventions against ADAS-cog as the primary outcome and brain imaging and plasma biomarkers as secondary outcomes.
 This trial is set to run through 2014.